 Astringency is important in both tea and wine.
 It is thought that similar compounds are responsible for the astringency in both, collectively referred to as tannins, hence the designation given above.
 Among wine, it is more prevalent in reds, where the astringent components come principally from the grape skins and seeds.
 Some compounds, such as anthocyanins, may enhance astringency without actually contributing to bitterness on their own.
 In wines, this feeling of astringency which coats the mouth is sometimes described as “slippery.”
 You may have seen the word “brisk” or “briskness” used by tea companies to describe their tea.
 This term refers to astringency.
 Both lemon juice and milk added to tea help counter this astringency.

 You Either Love or Hate Bitter Tastes?

-Since some people will passionately embrace a certain bitter food, and others will absolutely reject it, not matter how it is prepared, many people think that some people simply love bitter flavors and other people hate them.
+Since some people will passionately embrace a certain bitter food, and others will absolutely reject it, no matter how it is prepared, many people think that some people simply love bitter flavors and other people hate them.
 This is not true.
 One person may appreciate the bitterness in a certain food or beverage and then despise the overly bitter taste of another.
 For example, a person who seeks out bitter chocolate may still refuse to eat Brussels sprouts because they are too bitter.
 This probably has to do with the complexity of how bitter compounds are tasted.
 There are likely many mechanisms for perceiving bitterness.
 There may be multiple sites for bitter reception on the tongue, and how hydrophobic a certain compound is may affect the level of perception.
 Also, other components also present with bitter compounds may enhance the bitter taste.
-It could be possible, then, for a person to be a "super-taster" of the bitterness in one food, while finding it tolerable or even pleasant in another.
+It could be possible, then, for a person to be a “super-taster” of the bitterness in one food while finding it tolerable or even pleasant in another.
 In other words, Brussels sprouts may taste more bitter to one person than to another.